mipimipi/repman/README.md

 ## Docker

-There are [Docker images](https://hub.docker.com/repository/docker/mipimipi/repman) for x86_64 and AArch64 based on Arch Linux containing repman.
+There are [Docker images](https://hub.docker.com/repository/docker/mipimipi/repman) for x86_64 and AArch64 architectures that contain repman.
 These images can be used in CI pipelines, for example.
 To download the latest image execute:

     $ docker pull mipimipi/repman:latest